 Through the climb you’ll see yourself walking alongside homes and apartments.
 I think of these homes as hidden, just like the stairs.
 The only way in or out are up and down the staircases.
 Can you imagine being the UPS man?
 Or moving in and having to get your furniture into your flat?

-Some of the steps are wooden, some metal, and some are concrete.
+Some of the hidden steps to Coit Tower are wooden, some metal, and some are concrete.
 If you climb up or down the Greenwich steps, they’ve got designs on them and are super pretty.